abingdonpta/abingdonpta/content/about/fundraising.md

 ## Harris Teeter Rebates

 Abingdon PTA participates in Harris Teeter's Together in Education (TIE) Program, which provides the PTA a portion of money spent at their stores by customers who sign up for the program.

+To sign up, you can:
+- Ask your cashier to link your VIC card with Abingdon PTA.
+Our number is **5748**.
-To sign up, click the link below and follow the instructions.
-Abingdon PTA's number is **5748**.
+- Or, click the link below and follow the instructions:

 {{< button href="https://tie.harristeeter.com/tie/login" >}}Click Here to Sign Up for Harris Teeter Rebates{{< /button >}}
 <!--